 - CKSS is located in Bus Zone 8.
-Refer to Student Planner
+Refer to Student Handbook

 - Provincial legislation prohibits smoking by anybody on school property or within 20 meters outside of school propery at any time.
 Students who smoke or hold lighted tobacco products including e-cigarettes and vapes on school property will be suspended in accordance with Board Policy and can be charged under the Tobacco Control Act.
 Cigarettes, e-cigarettes and vapes may be confiscated from a person under the age of 15 (16).
 Responsible behavior is expected of all students and students are asked to refrain from smoking on neighboring school properties.